mauricioabreu/tsuru/docs/using/tsuru.yaml.rst

 tsuru.yaml
 ++++++++++

-tsuru.yaml is a special file located in the root of the application.
+tsuru.yaml is a special file located in the root path of the application deployment, also known as ``/``.
 The name of the file may be ``tsuru.yaml`` or ``tsuru.yml``.

 This file is used to describe certain aspects of your app.
 Currently, it describes